Reporter's Qualified Privilege

 3. If you are served with a subpoena, or someone else receives it "on your behalf," record precisely when, by whom, and how it was served.
 Never ignore the subpoena.

-4. Always demand a check from a subpoena server to cover certain expenses prescribed by statute; if no check is received, ask the subpoena server to note that fact on the subpoena itself.
+4. Always demand a check or subpoena fee from a subpoena process server to cover certain expenses prescribed by statute; if no check is received, ask the server to note that fact on the subpoena itself.

 B. Your Rights.